-NavOn is committed to the pursuit of excellence in service, teaching and supervision, innovation, and research through their ongoing affiliation with LFCC.
+NavOn is committed to the pursuit of excellence in assessment, therapy, teaching and supervision, innovation, and research through their ongoing affiliation with LFCC.
 NavOn is unique in the communities we serve as a social enterprise with a mindset focused on working together, equitable access to service, and giving back.

 Some of the ways we are giving back to the community: